aymankhder/SecGen/README.md

    ruby secgen.rb --scenario scenarios/ctf/flawed_fortress_1.xml run
 ```
 Note that a 'CTFd_importable.zip' file is also generated, containing all the flags and hints, which you can import into the [CTFd scoreboard frontend](https://github.com/CTFd/CTFd).
+This is compatiable with CTFd v2.0.2 and newer.

 ### Defining new scenarios
 Writing your own scenarios enables you to define a VM or set of VMs with a configuration as specific or general as desired.